samcat437/Milestone-3/README.md

 ### Via Heroku

 1. Navigate to the Heroku link [here](https://avon-string-quartet-reviews.herokuapp.com/).
-2. The Github reposity to view the code can be found [here](https://github.com/samcat437/Milestone-3).
+2. The Github repository to view the code can be found [here](https://github.com/samcat437/Milestone-3).

 ### Via Gitpod